xpharry/mlnd-capstone/README.md

-# MLND-Capstone-Project
+# mlnd-capstono
-MLND Part 7: Capstone Project.
+MLND Part 7: Capstone Proposal & Capstone Project.

-The project can be a project containing two sub projects.

 ## Project: Capstone Proposal

 - [Capstone Proposal](./proposal/proposal.pdf)

-A project proposal is listed here and a game bot is expected to be built with Deep Reinforcement Learning method as indicated in the proposal.
+A project proposal is listed here and a game bot is expected to be built with Deep Reinforcement Learning method.

 ## Project: Capstone Project